mrbungle64/ecovacs-deebot.js/README.md

 // You need to provide a device ID uniquely identifying the
 // machine you're using to connect, the country you're in
 // (which you can for example retrieve from http://ipinfo.io/json).
-// The file countries.js contains a mapping between country codes
+// The module exports a countries object which contains a mapping
-// and continent codes.
-If it doesn't appear to work for your
+// between country codes and continent codes.
+If it doesn't appear
-// continent, try "ww", their world-wide catchall. let api = new EcoVacsAPI(device_id, country, continent);
+// to work for your continent, try "ww", their world-wide catchall. let api = new EcoVacsAPI(device_id, country, continent);

 // The account_id is your Ecovacs username.